 Also during the 90s, Sierra would continue to improve their SCI engine and release Gabriel Knight: Sins of the Fathers, one of their most critically acclaimed titles.
 They would also release edutainment titles, like the Castle of Dr. Brain.

-Sierra would fully embrace the CD-ROM and the new graphical and sound cards by adding better animation and voice-over in their games.
+Sierra would fully embrace the CD-ROM technology and the new graphical and sound cards by adding better animation and voice-over in their games.

-At the middle of the decade, Sierra would grow so much, that they were forced to create divisions within the company and publish games developed by other companies, like Dynamix and Coktel Vision.
+At the middle of the decade, Sierra would grow so much, that they were forced to create divisions within the company and decided to publish games developed by other companies, like Dynamix and Coktel Vision.

 The higher they get…